-Challenge Wednesday activities take place every Wednesday afternoon from 2.20pm until 3.30pm and each one lasts 6 weeks (one half term), meaning each student will participate in 6 activities across the school year.
+Challenge Wednesday activities take place every Wednesday afternoon from 2.30pm until 3.30pm and activity lasts a half term, meaning each student will participate in 6 activities across the school year.
 Many are based in school and the Sporting Club - with swimming at Concordia Leisure Centre in Manor Walks.
-The tutors, facilitators and coaches for all the activities come from the local community and are supported by Learning Support Assistants and Sixth Form students in the classrooms, with a team of school pastoral staff acting as roving supervisors across all the groups.
+The tutors, facilitators and coaches for all the activities come from the local community and are supported by Learning Support Assistants and Sixth Form students, with a team of school pastoral staff acting as roving supervisors across all the groups.